 Things to Do in Playa del Carmen – Enjoy a Sunset

 You can catch some amazing sunsets in Playa del Carmen.
-Every single day is a chnce to get a stunning gift from mother nature as the sun sinks down into the Caribbean Sea.
+Every single day is a chance to get a stunning gift from mother nature as the sun sinks down into the horizon.

 Have a post sunset mixed drink on the beach at Zenzi Beach Club, Sports Bar and Restaurant.
 Sip on a sweet cocktail, dip your toes in the sand, and enjoy the warm breeze on your skin as the sun goes down.
 Once night has fallen enjoy the live music and salsa dancing near the bar.